 RAW Video: in the case of the Leica SL2-S it is possible to record L-Log as 12 bit RAW footage via an external recorder.
-To enable this feature "HDMI RAW" must be selected in the "Video Format / Resolution" menu and a compatible recorder must be connected via HDMI.
+To enable this feature "HDMI RAW" must be selected in the "Video Format / Resolution" menu and a compatible recorder must be connected via HDMI (see section 6).